Exploring the lifetime frontier with a beam-dump experiment at CiADS: Numerical results

 \section{Numerical results}

 We present numerical results in this section.
 We first show in Fig.~\ref{fig:leptoncut_efficiency} three plots of the lepton-cut efficiencies as functions of the dark-photon mass, corresponding to dark photons produced in $\pi^0$ decays, $\eta$ decays, and proton bremsstrahlung, respectively.
-In each plot, there are three curves for proton energy of 600 MeV (red), 2 GeV (blue), and 9.3 GeV (green), respectively.
-The minimal dark-photon mass is taken to be 10 MeV.
-Note that here only the kinematic cuts on the leptons (the energy of both the electron and the positron should be larger than 17 MeV and their opening angle should be wider than $15^{\circ}$) are included, while the requirement on the fiducial volume is not.
+In these plots, we use the colors red, blue, and green, to denote the proton kinetic energies of 600~MeV, 2~GeV, and 9.3~GeV, respectively.
+The minimal dark-photon mass is taken to be 10~MeV.
+Note that here only the kinematic cuts on the leptons (the energy of both the electron and the positron should be larger than 17 MeV and their opening angle should be wider than $30^\circ$) are included, while the requirement on the fiducial volume is not.
 In the plot for $\eta$ decays there is no result for proton energy of 600 MeV, because with this setup, no $\eta$ meson is produced.
-We observe that in general with a more energetic proton beam, the lepton-cut efficiencies are reduced, mainly because the leptons have a larger boost thus tending to fail the opening-angle requirement.
-For any fixed proton-beam energy, the efficiencies improve for increasing dark-photon mass, until they reach essentially 100\%.
+We observe that in general with a more energetic proton beam or for smaller mass values, the lepton-cut efficiencies are reduced, mainly because the leptons have a larger boost thus tending to fail the opening-angle requirement.
+For high dark-photon masses, the lepton-cut efficiencies reach 100\%.